garrandall/popular-music-data/tracks/happily-ever-after-case.md

 Couldn't we please be happily ever after (Said I wanna be...said I wanna be) We could be strong together for so long (Our love is...)
-Couldn't we please be happily ever after (Couldn't we please baby) Leaving you never stays forever strong (No, No...Said No, No I will never leave you, ooh)
+Couldn't we please be happily ever after (Couldn't we please baby) Leaving you never stays forever strong (No, No...Said No, No I will never leave you, oh